mevijays/training-actions/README.md

-# Training session on GitHub Actions
+# Training on GitHub Actions